rycolab/rnn-turing-completeness/README.md

+Code accompanying the EMNLP 2023 publication "On the Representational Capacity of Recurrent Neural Language Models".

-A teaching library for proving the Turing completeness of recurrent neural network language models.
+This repository contains a library for proving the Turing completeness of recurrent neural network language models.
+Specifically, it includes implementations of weighted single-stack and two-stack pushdown automata encoded in recurrent neural nets (RNNs).
+Since two-stack pushdown automata are equivalent to Turing machines, this shows by construction that RNNs are Turing complete, and can even simulate certain kinds of probabilistic Turing machines.

 Implementation programmed by Ryan Cotterell and Anej Svete.
-The inspiration for the "proof by code" is [Siegelmann and Sontag (1995)](https://binds.cs.umass.edu/papers/1995_Siegelmann_JComSysSci.pdf).
+The original inspiration for the "proof by code" is [Siegelmann and Sontag (1995)](https://binds.cs.umass.edu/papers/1995_Siegelmann_JComSysSci.pdf).

 ## Getting started with the code